storj-archived/storj.js/README.md

 ### To do:
   * Perform decryption in separate thread or in way that doesn't freeze interface
   * Add progress indication for files and streams
-  * Get seek to working for audio/video streams
-    * Requires out of order decryption
-    * This should be possible with aes-256-ctr
   * Properly handle errors and issue X retries per shard
     * Add failed pointers to exclude list
   * Use supplied mimetype of file and create DOM element